THE DISCOVER EDEN SOUTH AFRICA ecology course

 Get to know the ins and outs of the special southern cape oceans by spending a day immersed in marine learning.
 Expect some introductory lectures and some hands-on in the water field work!
 The team of marine biologists will get you up to speed on some of the long-term projects they run, before kitting you out and getting you nice and wet!

 Today you will make your way to Gansbaai.
 On the way you will stop over at a coastal nature reserve where you will be given a talk by a marine specialist about marine conservation relating to endangered seabirds.
 The site is also a natural penguin colony!
 Afterwards you will spend the afternoon partaking in your first activity with the marine biologists in Gansbaai.

 GANSBAAI & SHARKS!

 The next 2 days will be spent with marine biologists who work for an organisation that is heavily involved with marine conservation in their area.
-You could take part in activities such as a shark cage dive, shark tagging on a research boat or from shore, a snorkelling survey or a dissection, an estuary survey or other relevant conservation-based activities.
-Apart from these activities you will also be receiving lectures from the biologists.
-(Please note these activities are dependent on weather, tides and availability).
+You could take part in activities such as a marine Big 5 boat trip, shark tagging from shore, a snorkelling survey or a dissection, an estuary survey or other relevant conservation-based activities.
+Apart from these activities, you will also be receiving lectures from the biologists.
+(Please note these activities are dependent on weather, tides, and availability).

-In the morning you will be visiting a world class African penguin and seabird sanctuary.
-Here you will be given a tour of the centre and given a talk by one of the conservationists about the endangered African penguin and other sea birds that they have under their care.
-You will assist in the morning routine at the centre and watch the penguin feeding.
+In the morning you will be visiting an African penguin & seabird sanctuary.
+You will be given a tour of the centre and a talk by one of the conservationists about the endangered African penguin and other sea birds that they care for.
+You will assist in the morning routine and watch the penguin feeding.
 In the afternoon you will once again be spending your time with the marine biologists.